rule

 Text 35

 'It is a fact that today the three worlds are completely rid of all fear, for that is the quality of the great and fortunate one [of you] traveling the worlds.
+(Vedabase)

 Text 36

-There isn't anything unknown to you with the three worlds as arranged by their Controller indeed; so, therefore, let's hear from you what the plans of the Pândavas are.'
+With the three worlds the way they are arranged by their Controller is there nothing you don't know; so, therefore, let's hear from you what the plans of the Pāndavas are.'
+(Vedabase)

 Text 37

-S'rî Nârada said: 'Many times I witnessed Your insurmountable mâyâ, o Almighty One, Bewilderer of [even] the Creator of the Universe [see 10.14]; for me it is not amazing, o All-encompassing One, that You by Your own energies move among the created beings like a fire which light is covered.
+S'rī Nārada said: 'I witnessed the many forms of Your inscrutable māyā, o Almighty One, Bewilderer of [even] the Creator of the Universe [see 10.14]; for me it is not that amazing, o All-encompassing One, that You covered by Your own energies move among the created beings like a fire of which the light is covered.
+(Vedabase)

 Text 38